MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ## Step 3: Set up and activate the agent

 1. In the Copilot for Sales admin settings, select **Sales Agent - Lead Research**.
-1. If you're using a trial environment, convert it to a production environment by selecting **Convert to production** in the banner at the top of the page.
+1. If you're using a trial environment, convert it to a production environment:
+    1. Select **Convert to production** in the banner at the top of the page.
+    1. In the confirmation dialog, select **Convert to production environment**.
+    1. Select **Check status** to verify if the conversion is complete.
+    > [!CAUTION]
+    > It may take several hours to convert a trial environment to a production environment.
+The Sales app will be unavailable on all platforms during this process.
+You must start the conversion outside of business hours to minimize disruption.
+This action can't be undone.
+Production environments are billed for Microsoft Dataverse storage overages.
+Learn more: [Dataverse capacity-based storage details](https://go.microsoft.com/fwlink/?linkid=2332539)
 1. If you're using Salesforce, confirm that the status doesn't show **Connect to Salesforce**.
 If it does, select **Connect to Salesforce**.
 Learn more about [connecting your agents to a data source](connect-agent-datasource.md).
 1. Enter details in the following sections:
    - **Data configuration**: Select the data sources to be used by the agent.